 Discover the new features in R2WC v2!
 The React to Web Component API release includes TypeScript support, new ways to pass props, improved syncing, & more!

 Greetings, dev community!
-The highly-anticipated release of the new R2WC (react-to-web-component) API is here!
+The highly-anticipated release of the new React to Web Component (@R2WC/react-to-web-component) API is here!
 We have been thrilled by the level of adoption version 1.0 has attained within the developer community.
-From our various online community forums, you have provided great feedback on your pain points and the ways in which we can improve R2WC.
+You have provided great feedback in our Discord and GitHub issues on your pain points and the ways in which we can improve R2WC.
 And we listened!

-First: What is R2WC?
+What is R2WC?

 React to Web Component is the best way to encapsulate React components into standalone Web Components.
 It lets you use React anywhere!
+React to Web Component is especially useful for micro frontends and dropping React code into otherwise static sites.

 Updates and New Features